19hours/sg-statutes/Acts/Income Tax Act.md

 (5A) Where —

-(a) a deduction has been made to any person under subsection (1A) or (1B) in respect of any qualifying intellectual property registration costs; and
+(a) a deduction has been made to any person under subsection (1A), (1B) or (1BA) in respect of any qualifying intellectual property registration costs; and

+[Act 37 of 2014 wef 27/11/2014]

 (b) the person sells, transfers or assigns all or any part of the qualifying intellectual property rights or the application for the registration or grant of the qualifying intellectual property rights for which such costs were incurred, within a period of one year from the date of filing of the application,

-the deduction allowed under subsection (1A) or (1B) (as the case may be) shall be deemed as income of the person for the year of assessment relating to the basis period in which the sale, transfer or assignment occurs.
+the deduction allowed under subsection (1A), (1B) or (1BA) (as the case may be) shall be deemed as income of the person for the year of assessment relating to the basis period in which the sale, transfer or assignment occurs.

 [29/2010]

+[Act 37 of 2014 wef 27/11/2014]

 (6) In this section —